 - Are a homeowner

-- Bundle auto insurance with other types of insurance through the same carrier
+- Seek out a home and auto insurance bundle through the same carrier

 - Purchase a multi-car policy